Dasvidaniya: Soundtrack

 The music for all the songs were composed by Kailash Kher.

 Release

 Box office

 Dasvidaniya collected ₹1.87 crore in its lifetime run.

 Critical reception

-The film received favourable reviews from critics.
-Martin D'Souza of Bollywood Trade News Network gave the movie 4 stars out of 5 calling it "a memorable experience, one that will leave you richer".
 Gaurav Malani of Indiatimes Movies gave the film 3 stars, praising the cast, dialogue and scripting and recommended that the movie "should top the list of your 10 most important things to do this weekend."
-The movie has also been referred by its pun line as "the best goodbye movie ever."